Prinlam7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Chmod a+X * is the script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir is the script that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is the script that changes the group owner to school for the file hello.
+Chmod a+X * is the script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir is the script that creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello is the script that changes the group owner to school for the file hello. chown vincent:staff * is the script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.